Have you ever wondered how to make a tufted headboard?

 - Then I turned my giant frame upside down, and I measured spots for my buttons.
 I added six holes on the top row, five holes in the middle and six holes again to the bottom row.

-- After that, I drill through the plywood from the back, and through the foam.
+- After that, I drilled through the plywood from the back, and through the foam.

 - Well, after we were done with the holes I added the batting on top ( and now I know that I could have done drilling through the plywood, foam and through the batting, too).
 The batting is important to create the deep tufting look.
 I also chose the 3″ foam because I wanted to create the kind of deep TUFTED look.